aronhuinink/workshop-animation/README.md

 - Adjust blend times, easing, and field of view until the result feels natural and dynamic.

  **Result** ✅
-You now have a fully functioning animated character that transitions smoothly between animations, and a Cinemachine system that dynamically changes camera angles depending on those animation states — creating a polished, game-ready presentation.
+You now have a fully functioning animated character that transitions smoothly between animations, and a Cinemachine system that dynamically changes camera angles depending on those animation states.